 Do you know the differences between DKIM vs. SPF?
 Is one better than the other, or should you always have both?

-DomainKeys Identified Mail (DKIM) and Sender Policy Framework (SPF) are two internet standards for email authentication.
+DomainKeys Identified Mail (DKIM) and Sender Policy Framework (SPF) are two Internet standards for email authentication.
 Both define methods for validating that a domain’s use in an email message is authorized, but they do so in different ways.

 Below, we’ll discuss the differences between SPF vs. DKIM, how they work, and how you can use both to achieve better results with your email messaging.